-The Adaptive Multi Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) payload format(s) specified in IETF RFC 4867 [63] must be supported.
-If Enhanced Voice Services (EVS) codec is supported, then the EVS payload format specified in Release 12 3GPP TS 26.445 [79] must be supported.
+The Adaptive Multi Rate (AMR) and Adaptive Multi-Rate Wideband (AMR-WB) payload format(s) specified in IETF RFC 4867 [63] must be supported by the UE and the entities in the IMS core network that terminate the user plane.
+If the EVS codec is supported, then the EVS payload format specified in 3GPP Release 12 TS 26.445 [79] must be supported.